pts/tinyveracrypt/README.txt

 * system volume
 * keyfile
 * encryption other than AES
-* hash other than SHA-512
+* hash other than SHA-512 and SHA-1
 * mounting the filesystem at open time
 * opening volumes on non-Linux systems (e.g. macOS or Windows)